isottellina/editoggia-v1/README.md

 export FLASK_DEBUG=True
 flask run
 ```

+To run it in production, you can run editoggia.wsgi:app with your favourite method
+(I use uWSGI).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.